The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Stable realisation of the Casson-Sullivan invariant

 \subsection{Surgery}

 Now we fundamentally make use of the following theorem, due to Ronnie Lee.
-This subsection will contain Wall's surgery obstruction groups, the $L$-groups, but we will postpone recalling their definition (see \Cref{def:l_groups}) until \Cref{sec:unstable_realisation} where the surgery exact sequence will be recalled.
+This subsection will contain Wall's surgery obstruction groups, the $L$-groups, but we will postpone recalling their definition (see \zcref{dfn:l_groups}) until \zcref{sec:unstable_realisation} where the surgery exact sequence will be recalled.
 The only fact we need here is that $L_5(\Z[\Z])\cong \Z$ \cite[Theorem 13A.8]{wall_1970}.

 \begin{thm}[\cite{lee_1970}] The generator of $L_5(\Z[\Z])$ can be realised by a $2\times 2$ matrix. \end{thm}